What is Fraxel Laser?

 Flaking: Your skin will naturally and vigorously exfoliate as the reorganized epidermal skin replaces dead tissue.
 Flaking is similar to that of minor sunburn, without the associated pain.
 Use of a moisturizer will mask the appearance of flaking.

-Sunscreen: Use sunscreen at least twice daily to protect your skin from sun exposure during the healing phase and for several months after treatment.
-Our product specialists can recommend a sunscreen appropriate for post-Fraxel treatment.
+Sunblock: Use sunblock at least twice daily to protect your skin from sun exposure during the healing phase and for several months after treatment.
+Our product specialists can recommend a sunblock appropriate for post-Fraxel treatment.
 For added protection from sunlight, use wide-brimmed hats.

 Over the following weeks and months, the body repairs the deeper dermal tissues that have been affected by fractional laser treatment producing beneficial changes associated with a healthy appearance of your skin.